 Under no circumstances will the student nurse receive, transcribe, verbally relay, or telephone physician orders.
 The availability of computer information and participation in patient documentation vary throughout clinical experiences and may be limited at times.
-The clinical faculty will provide opportunities for students to write out information and discuss the data recorded in the patient chart that may be pertinent to their learning.
+The clinical faculty or preceptor will then provide opportunities for the student to write out information and discuss the data recorded in the patient chart that may be pertinent to the student's learning.